wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.3.1 =
+* [Fix] A fatal error message was being displayed if a tag or a category did not exist anymore in WordPress, and Slimstat would attempt to calculate its permalink.

 = 4.1.3 =
 * [Note] We've updated the following add-ons to be compatible with Slimstat 4.x: Custom DB, Heatmap, Track Cookies.
 Go get your copy today.